-- He is the only officer of the IAF to be promoted to five-star rank
+Arjan Singh was the only officer of the Air Force to be promoted to five-star rank.

 Defence Minister Nirmala Sitharaman and the three services chiefs also visited the hospital.

 PM Modi and Defence Minister Nirmala Sitharaman visited Arjan Singh in the hospital.

 "He was suspected to have had a massive heart attack in the morning and was brought to this hospital," Ms Sitharaman told reporters after the visit.